nima-parandavar/django_auth/README.md

 This course is about Django authentication and how to customize our User Django model.
-We start with basic concepts, how to register a new user, login, reset password and change password with Django Auth, learn how to login an user with username and email, create a custom User with AbstracUser and AbstarchBaseUser and finaly we work with allauth pkj and login an user with google and githu.
+We start with basic concepts, how to register a new user, login, reset password and change password with Django Auth, learn how to login an user with username and email, create a custom User with AbstracUser and AbstarcBaseUser and finaly we work with allauth pkj and login an user with google and githu.

 ## The Headlines of this course